ArnoldDP/OStim-Community-Modlist/README.md

 New textures, updated meshes, a more diverse range of enemies, and an update for nearly every vanilla npc in the game.
 Oh, and the funny sex mod, can't forget about that.

 While the list is perfectly usable out of the box, its expected and encouraged to add to it and make it your own.
-Things that could break if you remove or add new mods were avoided for this reason.
+Several things were avoided for this reason.

 # ENBs, LODs, Parallax, and all the other fun stuff

  Managing ENB presets is easier than ever thanks to Root Builder!
 Install them through MO2 like any other mod, and let Root Builder take care of it.
-If it doesn't work, reinstall and select [Manual]
+If it doesn't work the first time, reinstall and select [Manual]

  Right click <data>, create directory, and name it "root".
 Then just drag and drop enbseries.ini, enblocal.ini, and the enbseries folder into the directory you just made.
 If done properly, it should look like this